Social and emotional milestones in child developmentWritten by Focus on the Family Canada

 - Although they may use words like “yesterday” and “tomorrow,” a 3-year-old still doesn’t correctly understand the passage of time, or what these words really mean.

-- Beginning to understand your rules (provided they are consistent) and will be helped by simple explanations for why the rules are in place.
+- Beginning to understand simple rules (provided they are consistent) and will be helped by brief explanations for why the rules are in place.
 This is the age to start short discussions about your family values, such as telling the truth.

 - Needs consistent routines for getting ready for bed, getting up in the morning etc.